 Launched by Secretary of State John Kerry in 2013, Diplomacy Lab enables the Department of State to “course-source,” or work with students and faculty experts across the United States, on innovative research related to foreign policy challenges.

 - Engagement: The Department of State’s determination to engage the American people in the work of diplomacy.

 - Education: The imperative to broaden the State Department’s research base.

 Diplomacy Lab students explore real-world challenges identified by the Department of State.
 A Diplomacy Lab team is comprised of State officials, university faculty members and student participants (undergraduate and/or graduate).
 This initiative allows students to receive credit while contributing directly to the policymaking process and also helping the Department of State achieve its goals.

 Faculty and Staff Resources

 Diplomacy Lab enables faculty from esteemed universities to aid the Department of State in “course-source,” innovative research related to real-world foreign policy challenges.
 Faculty participants come from a variety of disciplines and work with Department of State officials from consulates around the world.

 Project Menu and Bidding Process

-- The Department of State releases a Project Menu each term.
+- The Department of State releases a Project Menu each term, usually in October and March.
 Each Project Menu lists between 50-100 projects worldwide.

 - Faculty will have 2-3 weeks to review the Project Menu and submit bids to the Department of State via the UT Austin Diplomacy Lab Coordinator.
 Faculty can bid on more than one project.
 Keep in mind that students must receive credit for their work, either in the form of an associated course or independent study.